 This charity gives grants to benefit children and young people up to the age of 25 who live in nine London Boroughs: Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Harrow, Kensington & Chelsea and the Cities of London & Westminster.

-Set up by Miles Moreland in 2013, this charity makes grants in areas that reflect the founder’s interests.
+Set up by Miles Morland in 2013, this charity makes grants in areas that reflect the founder’s interests.
 They mainly support entities in Africa which allow Africans have their voices heard.

 This independent grant-making trust supports voluntary and community groups working in any part of the UK.
 In particular, Tudor want to help smaller community-led groups working with people at the margins of society.